-There was still plenty to do while I was there including hiking and visiting the famous Bran Castle.
+However, in the Fall there was still plenty to do here including hiking and visiting the famous Bran Castle.

 Brașov is in the heart of Transylvania, and you can enjoy all the beautiful nature around you while appreciating the surrounding Austrian architecture.
-Looking for more to do in Brașov?
-Check my post on 10 things to do in Brasov

 It is hard to go to Romania and not spend at least a few days in Bucharest.
 Not to be mistaken for Budapest, it is home to the second-largest administrative building in the world.

-Besides the capital building, it has interesting architecture that is a mix between French colonial and communist North Korea.
+Besides the capital building, it has an interesting architecture that is a mix between French colonial and communist North Korea.
 Which is a site to see.